-1 See Official Records of the General Assembly, Seventy-eighth Session, Supplement No. 53 (A/78/53), chap.
-V, sect.
+1 See Official Records of the General Assembly, Seventy-ninth Session, Supplement No. 53 (A/79/53), chap.
+IV, sect.
 A.

-Taking note of the report of the Special Rapporteur on the situation of human rights in the Democratic People's Republic of Korea,3 regretting that the new Special Rapporteur has also not been allowed to visit the country and that she has received no cooperation from the authorities of the Democratic People's Republic of Korea, and taking note also of the comprehensive report of the Secretary-General on the situation of human rights in the Democratic People's Republic of Korea submitted in accordance with resolution 77/226,4
+Taking note of the report of the Special Rapporteur on the situation of human rights in the Democratic People's Republic of Korea, 3 regretting that the Special Rapporteur has still not been allowed to visit the country and that she has received no cooperation from the authorities of the Democratic People's Republic of Korea, and taking note also of the comprehensive report of the Secretary-General on the situation of human rights in the Democratic People's Republic of Korea submitted in accordance with resolution 78/218,4